rokka-io/rokka-site/source/_references/10-operations.md

 #### Properties

 - `fuzzy`: Number, between 0 and 100.
 Sets the degree of tolerance for pixel colour when calculating how much to trim from the image.
 The default value is 0.

+### Text

+#### Properties

+- `font`: (required) The rokka hash of a font to be used.
+- `text`: (required) The text to be written on the image.
+- `size`: The size of the text in pixels.
+Default: 16
+- `color`: Color to use for the text in hex without the # sign, example: "0F0F0F".
+- `opacity`: Opacity of text.
+0 is transparent.
+Goes up to 100 for opaque.
+Default: 100
+- `angle`: Rotate the overlay by degrees.
+Default: 0
+- `anchor`: Anchor where to place the text, based on mode.
+See the [Crop operation](#crop) for possible values.
+Default: center_center
+- `width`: The width of the box the text should be fit in.
+If set, the words will break, if they reach that width.
+Default: null
+- `height`: The height of the box the text should be fit in.
+If `resize_to_box` and `width` is set, the text will be resized to fit this box.
+If `resize_to_box` is false, the text will be cut off at this height.
+- `align`:  How to align the text (if `width` is given).
+Allowed values: left, centre, right
+- `resize_to_box`: